firmai/firmai/README.md

- - Currently working on: synthetic data generation, agent-based simulators, asset management, customer vulnerability, fraud detection, and network generation using machine learning; with
+ - Currently working on: synthetic data generation, agent-based simulators, and asset management using machine learning; with
- - the office of national statistics, financial market authorities, british government departments, and multinational investment banks.
+ - The office of national statistics, financial market authorities, british government departments, and multinational investment banks.

 <!--- - 👁️ Advisor at ... --->